 A moister environment tends to produce a higher proportion of green mantids, while brown specimens tend to be derived from drier conditions.

 The other aspect of keeping Ghost Mantids in captivity is that they can be kept in communities when well fed.
 While almost all the most popular mantis species should be kept alone for fear of cannibalism, it seems that when suitably fed and caged the Ghost Mantis can be kept in groups.

 This, combined with their relatively small size and unusual shape, means that Ghost Mantids can make one of the very best display insects around, where a number of specimens can be housed in a single modestly-sized cage.

 Ghost mantids can be slightly more difficult to care for than other popular mantids due to their smaller size.
 Particular care must be taken with youngsters, lest they manage to squeeze through small gaps in their cage, or become trapped.

 For adults, however, the care is reasonably simple.
 As with other mantids, it is recommended that the cage used should be at least three times as tall as your mantis is long, and at least twice as long.

-Note that while my preference is always for Exo Terras personally, as I think they look great and include all manner of practical elements (closeable holes for electrical cables, lockable doors, excellent ventilation) one can use almost any glass or plastic container as long as it meets the following criteria:
+Note that while my preference is always for Exo Terras or ReptiZoos personally, as I think they look great and include all manner of practical elements (closeable holes for electrical cables, lockable doors, excellent ventilation) one can use almost any glass or plastic container as long as it meets the following criteria:

 Suitable ventilation – No pet insect should be kept in muggy, stagnant air.
 Doing so can encourage bacteria and fungi to grow, which can be a major factor in how long your Ghost Mantis lives.
 Whether this ventilation takes the form of a metal grill, mesh or holes, it is important that air-flow should be allowed.